 France’s gorgeous mountains of the Pyrenees and the beautiful Basque coastline lend itself to numerous adventures including cycling, hiking, rock climbing, and surfing.
 Besides finding an abundance of adventures and great food, you will love taking a road trip through France just to experience the culture and its kind-hearted people.
 Everywhere you walk in France feels like the opening scene from Beauty and the Beast–welcoming us with bonjour or two kisses on the cheek.
 But the real reason you have to take a road trip to France is for the food.
 All the food is incredible, but the pastries, bread, butter, and cheese are exceptional.

-This road trip goes across the bottom of France.
+This road trip goes across the South of France then heads north then east.
 Make sure you add a little extra money in your budget for toll roads because they add up quickly (well over 100 euros for this road trip here).
 The nice thing though, is that the rest areas on France’s toll roads are really nice.
 Many have beautiful picnic areas and there are plenty of gas stations with basics such as coffee, salami, cheese or grab sandwiches at one of the many Autogrills.

 Our favorite hike in the Calanques was to Calanque de Sugiton.
 The hike to this cove was an easy one hour downhill (uphill on the way out) and the cove was picturesque with great rocks to jump off of.
 It totally reminded me of being in Neverland!